caihuaiguang/ORRIC/README.md

 - pytorch, numpy, thop
 # Usage

-ORRIC implementation using the trained model in folder `model`:
+ORRIC implementation using the trained model in folder `model`, the corresponding dataset is [https://zenodo.org/records/2535967](CIFAR-10-C), you need to decompress CIFAR-10-C.tar on root and get the `CIFAR-10-C` folder.
 ```
 # ORRIC implementation
 python train_inference_two_model.py